jessmuir/jessmuir.github.io/travel.md

 ---
 ## Upcoming

-In light of the COVID-19 pandemic, all travel is cancelled for the foreseeable future.
+In light of the COVID-19 pandemic, all of my travel is cancelled for the foreseeable future.

 ## Recent past